quepas/Compiler-benchmark-suites/README.md

 # Compiler-benchmark-suites
-A list of benchmark suites used in the research related to compilers, program performance, scientific computations etc.
+A list of benchmark suites (and some loose kernels) used in the research related to compilers, program performance, scientific computations etc.

 ## Benchmark suites